 No. While many of our clients have chosen to set up their headquarters or manufacturing facilities in Charlotte or elsewhere in North Carolina, we have the infrastructure and capabilities to support clients anywhere in the United States.
+And, we have a second office location and warehouse facility in Spartanburg, S.C.

-We do, however, offer additional benefits for companies that are flexible on where they setup.
+We do, however, offer additional benefits for companies that are flexible on where they set up.
 Using one of our locations as your company’s U.S. address means:

 - You don’t have a physical commitment or long-term lease for an office or warehouse